Elwell Stephen Otis: Philippine–American War

 On May 4, 1898, he was appointed major general of volunteers and was sent to the Philippines with reinforcements for General Wesley Merritt.
 Otis assumed command of the Eighth Army Corps, replacing Merritt, who had become the military governor of the Philippines.
 Merritt served as military governor only briefly before he returned to the United States.
 On August 28, 1898, Otis was appointed Military Governor for the Philippines.

 He also continued in command of Eighth Corps during the Philippine–American War.
 He conducted the U.S. Army during the Battle of Manila in 1899 and during the first phase of the insurrection before fighting turned primarily to guerrilla warfare.
 When Filipino General Emilio Aguinaldo tried to stop the war by sending an emissary to General Otis to appeal for an end to the fighting in the Second Battle of Manila, Otis rejected it, insisting that "fighting, having begun, must go on to the grim end."

 In May 1899, the American Anti-Imperialist League published a pamphlet of letters allegedly written by U.S. soldiers in the Philippines that documented numerous atrocities committed by troops, leading to a wide public backlash against Otis and the war.
 In response, Otis denied to the press that any abuses had been committed, and tracked down the authors of the letters, threatening them with a court-martial if they did not immediately write a retraction.
 Despite his attempts to prevent reports of atrocities from reaching the press, Otis did admit that he suspected his troops of having committed atrocities, stating:

 The conduct of the Washington Volunteers has been the subject of special investigations for some time.
 They deny wanton burning or cruelties.
-And still there are strong indications that they practised these infractions to some extent.
+And still there are strong indications that they practiced these infractions to some extent.

 Later life

 He was relieved of command in 1900 and replaced by Arthur MacArthur Jr., the father of Douglas MacArthur.
-He returned to the United States and commanded the Department of the Lakes.
+He returned to Rochester, NY to a grand reception on June 15, 1900.
+The City erected a 50 ft.
+"Arc de Triomphe"-style arch over its two main streets recognizing his war accomplishments.
+He went on to commanded the Department of the Lakes.
 He was appointed major general in the regular army in 1906.

 Otis was a skilled general and able administrator.
 However, he was generally disliked by his subordinates and peers and received harsh treatment in the press.
 He was known as "Granny" by his troops because of his age and graying hair.
 On the other hand, Rudolph Rau writes of Otis' work in the Philippines that "He delegated no authority, was pompous and fuzzy, and inspired few".
 He died in Rochester, New York on October 21, 1909, from painful angina.
+He was buried in Mt.
+Hope Cemetery, along with other noted Rochesterians Frederick Douglas and Susan B. Anthony, but his remains were later moved to Arlington National Cemetery.